 Don’t get: Kitchenaid and Cuisinart and Magic Bullet (not great at cutting), Nutri Ninja and Nutribullet have great form factor but there are better values out there, Vitamix (Blendtec is better b/c machine washable while Vitamix is hand-wash only, does not need a tamper with Wildside container, preset keys, and more control while Vitamix can only obliterate to make smoothies/frappucinos), Thermomix – too wide a base to blend efficiently

-Unnecessary Appliances For Cooking One Thing and Miscellaneous
+Unnecessary Single-Purpose Appliances and Miscellaneous

 Tortilla Press: Don’t get one!
 A wood or cast iron like the Imusa Victoria 85008) is unnecessary and many seem to put out thick tortillas (can turn out more like pita bread).
 A simple recipe to make them yourself is to use Masa Harina (a limed corn flour), mix it roughly 50/50 with water and let the dough rest for a half hour to an hour.
 Next, roll the masa into small 2 inch balls and press them between ziplock bags using any pot, pan, or skillet to smash it (and optionally, a rolling pin after).
 Lastly, heat them on the stove for one minute on each side!

-A Zucchini Noodle Spiralizer – Can be used for hash brown out of potatoes or veggie noodles, however most people won’t use it weekly so it may not be worth it over a julienne peeler.
+Zucchini Noodle Spiralizer – Can be used for hash brown out of potatoes or veggie noodles, however most people won’t use it weekly so it may not be worth it over a julienne peeler.
 The Paderno 4 Blade $48 seems to be better than the others (has suction to the surface it sits on and more compact than the 3 Blade Paderno, and the Inspiralizer doesn’t have enough reviews).

-Although unnecessary, the best pepper grinder / pepper mill brand is the following – Peugeot Paris u’Select 9-Inch Pepper Mill $45 [Amazon].
+Pepper Grinder – Although unnecessary, the best pepper grinder / pepper mill brand is the following – Peugeot Paris u’Select 9-Inch Pepper Mill $45 [Amazon].
 However, do not get the Select-able grind.
 Customers have complaining about the grinder cracking if the selector is tightened too much.

 Refrigerator: Fridge + Freezer